guardian/feast-multiplatform-library/docs/graphql-networking-rollout-plan.md

 ## Phase 5 — Publishing and consumer impact

-### Task 5.1 — Update publication configuration
-Because `:library` will now depend on internal modules:
-- ensure `:core:networking` and `:core:graphql` are also publishable artifacts
-- ensure metadata and transitive dependencies resolve correctly for KMP consumers

-### Task 5.2 — Keep `library` as the main consumer artifact
+### Task 5.1 — Keep `core:api` as the intended entrypoint
-- Maintain `:library` as the documented dependency for downstream projects.
+- Document `:core:api` as the module Android/iOS consumers should prefer.
-- Do not ask consuming apps to depend directly on `:core:*` modules unless there is a very specific need.
+- Treat `:core:graphql` as an implementation/support module unless a specific advanced use case requires direct consumption.

+### Task 5.2 — Keep publication metadata correct
+- Ensure `:core:api` and `:core:graphql` publish with correct metadata and transitive dependencies.
+- Ensure published artifacts no longer assume a GraphQL networking support module.
+- Verify that consumer runtime classpaths do not require removed implementation modules.

-### Task 5.3 — Verify transitive resolution in sample consumers
+### Task 5.3 — Verify consumer resolution paths
-Test at least conceptually for:
+Conceptually validate:
-- Android consumer
+- Android consumer setup
-- iOS framework/XCFramework consumer
+- iOS framework/XCFramework consumption
-- JS consumer if GraphQL support should work there
+- any other target that is expected to use the GraphQL stack

-### Task 5.4 — Check API compatibility impact
+### Task 5.4 — Check public API compatibility intentionally
-- Review `library/api.txt` if public API changes are introduced.
+- Review `api.txt` baselines when public API changes are introduced.
-- Keep breaking public API changes to a minimum.
+- Keep breaking changes intentional and documented.
-- Prefer additive APIs for first rollout.
+- Prefer additive change where possible, but update baselines when architectural cleanup requires an intentional break.

-### Task 5.5 — Preserve migration freedom for the transport layer
+### Task 5.5 — Keep consumer setup small
-- Review any newly added public APIs and remove references to Retrofit/OkHttp-specific concepts.
-- Ensure config objects use generic names like `baseUrl`, `headers`, `authProvider`, and `timeout`, not transport-specific terminology.
-- Ensure internal modules can be republished later with Ktor replacing Retrofit without forcing consumer API changes.
+- Consumers should not need Apollo types, GraphQL endpoint enums, or DI internals.
+- Consumers should not need to add an extra module just to satisfy an internal runtime dependency.

 ---

-## Phase 6 — Future migration path from Retrofit to Ktor
+## Phase 6 — Future transport evolution

-This phase is not required for the initial rollout, but the initial implementation should make it easy.
+This phase is not required immediately, but the architecture should leave room for it.

-### Task 6.1 — Audit Retrofit-specific assumptions
+### Task 6.1 — Audit transport-specific assumptions inside `:core:graphql`
-- Identify any classes in `:core:networking`, `:core:graphql`, or `:library` that directly depend on Retrofit types.
-- Move those dependencies behind internal adapters or factories.
+- Identify any direct assumptions about the current transport stack.
+- Keep those assumptions localized to client creation and low-level adapters.
-- Confirm no public API references Retrofit, OkHttp interceptors, or Retrofit response wrappers.
+- Confirm no consumer-facing API references transport-specific concepts.

-### Task 6.2 — Introduce Ktor-compatible transport abstractions
+### Task 6.2 — Prefer internal refactoring before new modules
-- Define or refine transport-neutral contracts for:
-  - endpoint resolution
-  - auth/header injection
-  - request execution
-  - error mapping
-  - logging hooks
-- Keep these contracts in shared code where possible.
+- If transport behavior changes later, first try to evolve the implementation inside `:core:graphql`.
+- Re-extract a separate transport/infrastructure module only if shared complexity actually justifies it.

-### Task 6.3 — Add Ktor implementation in `:core:networking`
+### Task 6.3 — Keep future migration consumer-transparent
-- Add Ktor client dependencies.
-- Implement a Ktor-based client factory.
-- Recreate existing auth/header/logging behavior in Ktor plugins/interceptors.
-- Ensure platform support can expand more naturally than Retrofit if needed.

-### Task 6.4 — Swap GraphQL/network integrations to the new transport path
-- Update internal wiring so GraphQL and any REST clients use the Ktor-backed implementation.
-- Keep repository and consumer-facing APIs unchanged.
-- Verify request/response behavior matches the Retrofit-based baseline.

-### Task 6.5 — Run side-by-side validation
-- Compare Retrofit and Ktor implementations for:
-  - headers
-  - timeouts
-  - error mapping
-  - serialization behavior
-  - performance-sensitive paths
-- Fix mismatches before removing Retrofit.

-### Task 6.6 — Remove Retrofit only after parity is proven
-- Remove Retrofit/OkHttp dependencies only after Ktor is functionally equivalent.
-- Update docs to reflect the internal transport migration.
-- Confirm that consuming projects require no code change beyond upgrading the published library version.
+- Any later move in the underlying HTTP stack should not force consumer API changes in `:core:api`.
+- Public config naming should remain generic enough to survive internal implementation swaps.

 ---